Boeing Family of Aircraft

 Boeing 777

-It is a fly-by-wire airliner, which means that the controls are computer mediated.
+It is a fly-by-wire airliner, meaning the controls are computer-mediated.
 It shares design features with the Boeing 787 Dreamliner and is considered a more fuel-efficient alternative compared to other wide-bodied jets.

 The award-winning Boeing 777 offers a signature flying experience by combining superior range, passenger-preferred comfort, and incredible fuel efficiency.
 The 777-300ER allows for more success due to its recent upgrades that boost revenue and decrease costs.